Get the FREE one-click dictionary software for Windows

 - contrastive

-See also: antacid, antagonistic, antiphlogistic, antonymous, clashing, contradictory, different, disagreeable, immiscible, incongruous, inconsistent, inharmonious, mismatched, mutually exclusive, non-miscible, out of line, out of order [Brit], uncongenial, unfriendly, unharmonious, unmixable, unsympathetic
+See also: antacid, antagonistic, antiphlogistic, antonymous, clashing, contradictory, different, disagreeable, immiscible, incongruous, inconsistent, inharmonious, mismatched, mutually exclusive, non-miscible, out of line, out of order [Brit], out-of-line, uncongenial, unfriendly, unharmonious, unmixable, unsympathetic

-Antonym: compatible, congenial, synergistic
+Antonym: compatible, congenial

 Encyclopedia: Incompatible